-The accretion of the GADC redeemable preferred shares in 2014, 2013 and 2012 amounted to P68.3 million, P58.0 million and P52.4 million, respectively, and is presented as part of Interest expense under Finance Costs and Other Charges account in the consolidated statements of comprehensive income (see Note 26).
-As at December 31, 2014 and 2013, the carrying value of the GADC redeemable preferred shares amounted to P596.4 million and P528.1 million, respectively, shown as part of Redeemable Preferred Shares account in the consolidated statements of financial position.
-As at December 31, 2014 and 2013, the fair value of these shares amounted to P982.1 million and P947.4 million, respectively, as determined by discounting the sum of all future cash flows using prevailing market rates of interest for instrument with similar maturities at a discount rate of 2.91% and 3.59%, respectively.
+The accretion of GADC's redeemable preferred shares in 2015, 2014 and 2013 amounted to P74.9 million, P68.3 million and P58.0 million, respectively, and is presented as part of Interest expense under Finance Costs and Other Charges account in the consolidated statements of comprehensive income (see Note 26).
+As at December 31, 2015 and 2014, the carrying value of the GADC redeemable preferred shares amounted to P671.4 million and P596.4 million, respectively, shown as part of Redeemable Preferred Shares account in the consolidated statements of financial position.
+As at December 31, 2015 and 2014, the fair value of these shares amounted to P989.0 million and P982.1 million, respectively, as determined by discounting the sum of all future cash flows using prevailing market rates of interest for instrument with similar maturities at a discount rate of 3.27% and 2.91%, respectively.